4GeeksAcademy/realestate-datacleanup-exercise/README.md

 - Understand a new dataset.
 - Use the knowledge acquired in the prework to solve the issues raised.
-- Analyze, if necessary, other questions.
+- Analyze if necessary, other questions.

 ## 🌱 How to start this project.